Valuable gold coin donated in Red Kettle in Evansville - NewsBreak

 Valuable gold coin donated in Red Kettle in Evansville

 Volunteers at the West Side Walmart in Evansville on Friday noticed a gold coin inside the kettle.
-At this time, officials are still working to determine the value of the gold coin, but say it could be worth at least $2,000.Police stop truck hauling nearly 300 pounds of cocaine worth $13M on I-70; driver arrested
+At this time, officials are still working to determine the value of the gold coin, but say it could be worth at least $2,000.The Krugerrand Angel strikes again

 Salvation Army officials say the generous giver is not known, but say they believe the donation was very intentional and hope it will encourage similar donations through the holiday season.
 The donation occurred during a special weekend match drive where all donations are matched up to $10,500.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.